History of Cumberland, Maryland: Colonial era

-In 1750 Virginia planters and English merchants established a trading house and small storehouse on land which is now the heart of Cumberland.
+In 1750, Virginia planters and English merchants established a trading house and small storehouse on land which is now the heart of Cumberland.
 The new trading post (later called Fort Cumberland) attracted the French, who moved south and west from their Lake Ontario forts, drove out the English traders and claimed the Ohio River Valley for France.
 In 1753, with tensions running high between the French and English, the Governor of Virginia sent a small company led by a young Virginian named George Washington to inform the French to leave English territory and return north.
 The French ignored Washington's warnings, and he returned to Virginia.
 In the spring of 1754, Colonel Washington returned to Fort Cumberland, this time with more men.
-Pushing north from Cumberland towards the forks of the Ohio River where Pittsburgh is now located, Washington's force (about 230 men) encountered 600 French and 100 Indians soldiers.
+Pushing north from Cumberland towards the forks of the Ohio River where Pittsburgh is now located, Washington's force (about 230 men) encountered 600 French and 100 Indian soldiers.
 An inexperienced 22-year-old, Washington did not withdraw, but instructed his men to build a fort, which he grimly named "Fort Necessity."
 On July 3, 1754, the French and Indian War officially began when both groups attacked the fort.
-Washington, completely surrounded and one third of his men killed, surrendered.
+Washington, completely surrounded and with one-third of his men killed, surrendered.
 Washington and his remaining troops were allowed to retreat (without their weapons) and returned to Fort Cumberland.
 With the loss of the Ohio River Valley, Fort Cumberland became the primary staging and supply point for the British on the colonial frontier.

 The fort, and later the city, derived its name from the Duke of Cumberland, son of King George II of Great Britain.
 After British General Edward Braddock led another disastrous foray into the Ohio River Valley, George Washington served as commander of the Virginia troops during the French and Indian War, and spent a considerable amount of time in the Cumberland area.
 The cabin that served as his headquarters is the only building to survive from the Fort, and has been moved to Riverside Park.
 Washington's service in the area was important, because he became convinced that expansion west into the interior of North America and the Ohio River Valley came through Cumberland's valley.
 Washington later started a company (which failed) to make the Potomac River navigable between the Atlantic Ocean and Cumberland.